Claratj/x-bitcoin-exchange-exercise/README.md

 * **Component Architecture:** How well is the application structured into components?
 * **Attention to Detail:** Overall polish and execution.

+## Additional Points
+* Responsiveness (How does your application look on mobile devices?)
+* CSS skillset - try to add at least one animation written in CSS.

 ## Tips for Success

 * **Focus on the Core:** Ensure the main requirements are met before adding extra features.